slcs-jsc/jurassic/README.md

 The binaries will remain in the jurassic/src/ directory.

+To run the test cases to check the installation, please use:

+    make check

+This will run sequentially through a set of tests.
+The execution of the tests will stop if any of the tests fails.
+Please inspect the log messages.

 ### Run the examples

-It is recommended that you create a project directory for testing the examples and also to store other experiments:
+JURASSIC provides a project directory for testing the examples and also to store other experiments:

-    mkdir -p jurassic/projects
+    cd jurassic/projects

 This shows how to run the example for the nadir sounder:

-    cp -a jurassic/example jurassic/projects
-    cd jurassic/projects/example/nadir
+    cd nadir
     ./run.sh

 This shows how to run the example for the limb sounder: